-In the University Hospital of Heraklion, Crete, 65 (84.4%) of 77 patients with Serratia infection had a S marcescens isolated; the remaining 12 patients had a nonmarcescens Serratia species infection.
+In the University Hospital of Heraklion, Crete, S marcescens was isolated in 65 (84.4%) of 77 patients with Serratia infection; the remaining 12 patients had infection with a nonmarcescens Serratia species.
 The most frequently observed infections were respiratory tract infection (32.5%) and keratitis/endophthalmitis (20.8%).

 Most (68%) episodes of Serratia bacteremia occur in males.